 1 cup chopped tomatoes, fresh or canned (if using can, drain of excess liquid first)

-1 tbsp chopped fresh oregano or 1 teaspoon of dried oregano
+1 tablespoon chopped fresh oregano or 1 teaspoon of dried oregano

 Fresh ground pepper